guettli/questions-to-a-django-developer/README.md

 Do you use an additional (open source) library for forms?

-# What are you missing?
+# What are you missing in Django/Python/HTML/HTTP/CSS/Browsers?

+# What are your favorite third party libraries which use for your web applications?

-# Which other frameworks or libraries do you use?
+# Which other web frameworks (FastAPI, nodejs, ...) do you use?

 # Production on: VPS, K8s, ....

+# What do you enjoy in your spare-time?

+# Your advice to young people, who learn web development today?